-- When you reflect what you see and enquire calmly about their in-the-moment experience, you help them see their own experience; “I notice your you’ve dropped your head and your shoulders are slumped, is that because you’re feeling sad, or maybe exhausted?
+- When you reflect what you see and enquire calmly about their in-the-moment experience, you help them see their own experience; “I notice you’ve dropped your head and your shoulders are slumped, is that because you’re feeling sad, or maybe exhausted?
 (Your question helps them self-enquire).

 - When you narrate your experience of being present, you encourage them to do the same; “I love sitting here listening to the birds sing”, or “I’m just going to sit here until I’ve slowed my breathing down and released my stress”, or “I feel so much calmer after letting myself cry”.